Our doors are always open and we welcome our parents into our school as it is to us that they entrust their boys.

 Parents have a very important role to play in our school.
 We are proud at what we believe are pro-active forms of communication between school and home and vice-versa.
 Parents are always welcome to contact the school with any questions, concerns or requests and the school will be pro-active to contact the parents in the same way.
 Listed in detail below are all the ways we communicate with parents and information for parents on keeping their children safe online.

-Annual Pupil Report – twice a year
+Annual Pupil Report – July

 The annual report to parents is sent home in a sealed envelope before the end of the academic year.
 As well as reporting on pupil achievement, progress and effort in all academic subjects, the report also contains sections on individual pupil’s character as well as a general comments section and final comments from the Headteacher.
 Attendance is also reported, including any authorised and unauthorised absences.

-This informal parents’ forum was initiated by the current Headteacher and takes place before the end of the Autumn and Summer terms.
+This informal parents’ forum was initiated by the current Headteacher and takes place before the end of the Autumn, Spring and Summer terms.
 Parents are invited to join the Headteacher and Menahel over Danish pastries and hot drinks in the Boardroom, to share their thoughts, ideas and other comments and feedback regarding our school.
 Minutes are taken and then shared with the parent body.

 Please click HERE for Minutes of the most recent meeting.